sean-smith/scale-out-computing-on-aws/docs/tutorials/launch-your-first-job.md

 ## Specify an EC2 Instance Type (optional)

-SOCA supports all type of EC2 instance.
+Scale-Out Computing on AWS supports all type of EC2 instance.
 If you don't specify it, job will use a default type which may not be optimal (eg: simulation is memory intensive but default EC2 is compute optimized) If you are not familiar with EC2 instances, take some time to review [https://aws.amazon.com/ec2/instance-types/](https://aws.amazon.com/ec2/instance-types/)
 If you want to force utilization of a specific instance type (and not use the default one), simply change the line and modify instance_type value
 `#PBS -l [existing_parameters...],instance_type=**instance_type_value**`